ddoodev/guide/docs/advanced-guide/internal-utilities/snowflakes.md

 const shardID = (BigInt(snowflake) & 0x3FFFFFFFC00000n) >> 22n // 99n
 ```

-And the last, we can get the snowflake increment (number that increases by 1 for each generation of snowflake on the same process)
+And finally, we can get the snowflake increment (number that increases by 1 for each generation of snowflake on the same process)
 ```ts
 const increment = BigInt(snowflake) & 0x3FFFFFn // 5n
 ```